SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 Installing a AUR packages are rather simple!
 You can also use AUR helpers which do the job in the background so that you don't have to make your hands dirty.
 Now `yay` and `paru` AUR helpers are quite popular.

-To install an AUR package git clone it and then build it with
+To install an AUR package git clone it and then build it with `makepkg` or directly build and install with `makepkg -si`.

-### chaotic AUR
-We'll also see an interesting project, named 'chaotic AUR' along with AUR helpers (both CLI and GUI).
-Because you may want to intall timeshift.
+### Third party repo
+If you've used AUR then you may know how time consuming certain builds can be.
+Some AUR packages even take several hours for example browsers.
+That's where third party repository comes in.
+One of the popular one is `chaotic-AUR`.
+They build packages automatically and put the binary in a hosting service so that you don't have to build manually.

 ### Chaotic AUR
+Once you install `chaotic-AUR`

 ## Extra partitions
 Besides we'll mount our extra **disk partitions** as well and for that purpose we'll add NTFS support.